iparainnocent/code3/README.md

 - JavaScript: The functionality and interactivity of the application.

 ### HTML file
-#### Movie Ticket App
+#### Movie Ticket
-The Movie Ticket App is a simple web application that allows users to view a list of available movies and purchase tickets for their desired showtime.
+The Movie Ticket  is a simple web application that allows users to view a list of available movies and purchase tickets for their desired showtime.

 #### Features
 - Movie List: The app displays a list of movies available for purchase.